ds-04/slurm_su_bank_python3/README.md

 Other:

 - The bank's three month check (check 90 days before project end) is dormant here.
-Again, plan to check externally.
+Again, we plan to check externally.
 - Upper and lower SU check limits are defined, these don't result in an email but do result in DB value change.
 Again, we plan to mail externally.